JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

     So by default `patchPluginXml.sinceBuild` and `patchPluginXml.untilBuild` are substituted into the `<idea-version>` element's `since-build` and `until-build` attributes in the `plugin.xml` file.
 * If a `patchPluginXml` attribute value is explicitly defined, the attribute value will be substituted in `plugin.xml`.
   * If both `patchPluginXml.sinceBuild` and `patchPluginXml.untilBuild` attributes are explicitly set, both are substituted in `plugin.xml`.
-  * If one attribute is explicitly set (e.g. `patchPluginXml.sinceBuild`) and one is not (e.g. `patchPluginXml.untilBuild` has default value,) both attributes are patched at their respective (explicit and default) values.
+  * If one attribute is explicitly set (e.g. `patchPluginXml.sinceBuild`) and one is not (e.g. `patchPluginXml.untilBuild` has a default value,) both attributes are patched at their respective (explicit and default) values.
 * For **no substitution** of the `<idea-version>` element's `since-build` and `until-build` attributes, one of the following must appear in the `build.gradle` file:
   * Either set `intellij.updateSinceUntilBuild = false`, which will disable substituting both `since-build` and `until-build` attributes,
   * Or, for independent control, set `patchPluginXml.sinceBuild(null)` and `patchPluginXml.untilBuild(null)` depending on whether the intention is to disable one or both substitutions.

-A best practice to avoid confusion is to replace the elements in `plugin.xml` that will be patched by the Gradle plugin with a comment.
+A best practice to avoid confusion is to replace the elements in `plugin.xml` the Gradle plugin will patch that with a comment.
-That way the values for these parameters do not appear in two places in the source code.
+That way, the values for these parameters do not appear in two places in the source code.
 The Gradle plugin will add the necessary elements as part of the patching process.
 For those `patchPluginXml` attributes that contain descriptions such as `changeNotes` and `pluginDescription`, a `CDATA` block is not necessary when using HTML elements.